-Not just for Christmas, these little cabbages are high in sulphur-containing compounds responsible for their distinctive smell, explains Nutritionist Rob Hobson, plus, vitamins B and K, phosphorus, protein and folate in addition to 75mg vitamin C.
+Not just for Christmas, these little cabbages are high in sulphur-containing compounds responsible for their distinctive smell and have long been recognised for their protective effects on cancer, explains nutritionist Rob Hobson.
+Plus, vitamins B and K, phosphorus, protein and folate in addition to 75mg vitamin C.

 Just one serving of this leafy green favourite contains 80mg of vitamin C, and is a certified 'powerhouse' when it comes to other nutrients.
 Unusually rich in bone-friendly vitamin K, jam-packed with fibre and omega 3, plus 200 per cent of your RDA for vitamin A, kale is also a source of more than 45 different antioxidant flavonoids and cancer-protecting glucosinolates.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can help.
 This article isn’t intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.